davidcluu/cogs121-sp16-mteam-ass1/README.md

 ## Heuristics
 1. Visibility of system status
-  * User gets an alert when the video has been successfully uploaded.
+  * The user can see their post uploaded to the page after they press submit; an alert is not necessary because the feedback from the system is immediate.
 2. Match between system and the real world
   * New items appear on towards the top of the application as older items move towards the bottom of the app.
 3. User control and freedom